commandblockguy/Catalogue/README.md

 Currently in development - view details here: https://www.cemetech.net/forum/viewtopic.php?p=258413#258413

-Not currently intended for actual use as it requires a MySQL server to use
+Requires a MySQL server to use

 To use:
 Create a sign shop, or make a transaction with an existing one.